 In recent years Motorola has been using its One series to introduce more pixel-dense cameras.
 Now its the G series' turn: the Moto G8 Plus moves to a 48-megapixel sensor, which sounds ultra-resolute, but is default used with Quad Pixel technology for 12MP shots (using the data of four combined pixels for better results).

 Increasingly common in phones is multiple lenses.
-To look at you might think the G8 Plus is gunning for a quad camera – after all, there are five circular emblems on the rear.
+To look at you might think the G8 Plus is gunning for a quad camera - after all, there are five circular emblems on the rear.
 However, it's not that populated with lenses.
-Instead there's that main camera, a depth sensor (for portrait mode), laser autofocus, a flash, and then its special 'Action Cam' up top.
+Instead there's that main camera, a depth sensor (for portrait mode's blurred background), laser autofocus, a flash, and then its special 'Action Cam' up top.

-In that regard – despite looking different in design terms – the arrangement of these cameras is actually pretty similar to the Moto One Action that launched earlier in the year.
+In that regard - despite looking different in design terms - the arrangement of these cameras is actually pretty similar to the Moto One Action.
 In particular because of the addition of that 16MP Action Cam, dedicated to video capture, with the ability to shoot landscape video while you're holding the phone in portrait orientation.
-A bit gimmicky, yes, but you're not forced to use it – and when you do, the electronic stabilisation is really rather special.
+A bit gimmicky, yes, but you're not forced to use it - and when you do, the electronic stabilisation is really rather good.

 In terms of camera performance, it's never going to be the best on the market at this price - the focus can be a little slow when re-locating focus, for example, while pinpoint focus isn't always 100 per cent where it says it should be - but the app loads fast, the shutter lag isn't too bad, and there's a bunch of shooting options to pick from.